Pranav718/Learning_SwiftUI/Day 05/Some_Concepts.md

 }``

 To use that, you first need to make a variable integer – you can’t use constant integers with inout, because they might be changed.
 You also need to pass the parameter to doubleInPlace using an ampersand, &, before its name, which is an explicit recognition that you’re aware it is being used as inout.
-In code, you’d write this:
+In code, you’d write this :

 ``var myNum = 10
 doubleInPlace(number: &myNum)``